sauce-archives/isign/docs/keys_and_certificates.rst

 Apple certificates
 ~~~~~~~~~~~~~~~~~~

+You probably don't need to change this, not for a long time (we did this
+in May 2015).

 The ``applecerts.pem`` file can be constructed by these steps.
 In theory
 you can export them from Keychain Access, but when I tried it the certs
 were outdated.
 I think there's a way to update them, but this procedure